 Denver Water is moving forward with a partnership called WISE, which stands for Water, Infrastructure and Supply Efficiency.
 If approved, the partnership will provide new supply by combining unused capacities in Aurora Water’s Prairie Waters Project with unused water supplies from Denver and Aurora.
-Then, during the years Denver and Aurora don’t need all of that water, the 15 Douglas County entities that make up the South Metro Water Supply Authority will be able to buy the unused water to help reduce its reliance on nonrenewable groundwater.
+Then, during the years Denver and Aurora don’t need all of that water, 10 Douglas County entities that are part of the South Metro Water Supply Authority will be able to buy the unused water to help reduce its reliance on nonrenewable groundwater.

 The partnership has not been finalized and much work remains.
 But if all goes as planned, Denver Water will start capturing its unused water and selling it to South Metro in the next few years.